 Our Senior Citizens are the most important part of our society.
 For years they have taken care of us and this great nation and now it’s time for us to ensure they have everything they want in retirement.
 Because of a propensity for illness, disability, and lack of employment, the elderly are faced with unique civil rights challenges so we must take progressive steps to ensure that our seniors have adequate and affordable health care, access to medication and medical services, quality living facilities, as well as protect the wealth they have acquired throughout their life.
 We must recognize that many of our seniors are on a fixed income, We must have in place legislation to prevent savings and retirement funds from being drained by taxes and inflation.
 Our Senior Citizens deserve the best tax breaks and reduced prices for medical expenses and care.

 Veterans have been the protectors of America since this country has been in existence.
 In 2016, 20.9 million men and women were veterans, accounting for about 9 percent of the civilian non-institutional population age 18 and over.
 That is 20.9 million Veterans that not only need jobs, but jobs where companies can utilize the experience and knowledge of Vets to give these companies that boost of innovation and leadership needed to take companies to the next level.
 Our goal is to provide exactly that.
 Another issue plaguing Veterans is the amount of time it takes for Veterans to receive the health care, treatment and benefits they need after separating from active duty.
-It’s ignore the fact that most Vets who separate from the Military still have the same issues they had when they were active duty.
+We can not ignore the fact that most Vets who separate from the Military still have the same issues they had when they were active duty.
 Problems just don’t magically go away just because you transition from one phase in your life to another.
 Our Veterans are hero’s and we need to ensure they are taken care of!
 We will make sure the VA centers are well staffed and available to assist our Veterans in receiving the benefits they have earned through service to this country in a timely manner.
 It is time to show our Hero’s we appreciate their service to this country by providing them and their families with the service needed to ensure they are properly taken care of and acclimated back into the civilian life.

 Many middle-class families are living pay check to pay check.
 Most of us are working in cities we can’t afford to live in, working jobs we can’t afford to shop at, working at hospitals we can’t afford to be sick at!
 Inflation is out growing the wage in America.
 Wages in America must increase to keep up with the cost of inflation and taxes if we expect to keep our country alive.
 “Just in time” CAN NOT be the phrase of the middle class, especially when we have people who are more than qualified to work the jobs that are being out sourced to other countries.
 Corporate profits (as a fraction of GDP) are at an all-time high while wages are at an all-time low.
 We are seeing a re-segregation of communities not solely based on race, but by the income levels of families in certain areas of the country.
 The effect of low income and soaring inflation directly impacts the economy.
 (Have you ever tried to spend no money?)
 We must preserve the middle class by distributing wealth throughout the middle class, ensure major corporations are paying employees their fair share according to the fiscal years revenue along with driving down inflation in our country.